Universal Statistics of Measurement-Induced Entanglement in Tomonaga-Luttinger liquids: Results

 where the derivative $|\mief'|_{\delta_{\vphi_{0,1}}} = (g/\pi)\log(1/\zeta)\sqrt{2\Delta S_\m}$ follows directly from Eqs.~\eqref{epsilonmief} and \eqref{rootsmieflog2}.
 Expanding $h(\zeta)=\pi^2/\log(1/\zeta)+\dots$ as $\zeta\ra 0$ and rewriting the result entirely in terms of $S_\m$, we obtain the leading universal behavior

 where unimportant factors have been dropped.
 Thus, upon approaching the distribution's right edge, we see that it exhibits a heavy tail with a square-root divergence $p(S_\m)\propto 1/\sqrt{\Delta S_\m}$ with a pre-factor that vanishes in the limit $\zeta\ra0$.
 Physically, this indicates a vanishingly small yet finite probability of producing near maximal entanglement by measuring the critical ground state, suggesting that the critical state functions as a ``quantum wire'' in close analogy with SPT phases \cite{PhysRevLett.108.240505}.
+Finally, notice that the pre-factor in Eq.~\eqref{scalingrighttail} coincides with the scaling of the cumulants $\kappa_l$ in Eq.~\eqref{scalingcumulants} for $n=1$.
+Indeed, using the above distribution for the right tail, we get

+In other words, the right tail near $S_\m=\log2$ controls the leading scaling of the moments, and hence of the cumulants.
+This shows that MIE and its cumulants are dominated in the $\zeta \ra 0 $ limit by rare large entanglement boundary conditions.
+However, away from this limit, other boundary conditions start to contribute smoothly.
+In particular, the $\zeta \ra 1$ regime must cross-over to the usual Cardy-Calabrese \cite{Pasquale_Calabrese_2004} scaling of entanglement, which is certainly not controlled by these rare boundary conditions that contribute with $O(1)$ entanglement.